 Lesson: How Does Your Garden Grow?

-We grow vegetables and herbs in dedicated gardens, and there are various flowers, shrubs, and trees that can be found throughout the Village.
+We grow vegetables and herbs in dedicated gardens, and there are various flowers, shrubs, and trees that can be found throughout The Village.

-heritage garden at Black Creek Pioneer Village
+heritage garden at The Village at Black Creek

 Plants are the main source of food for people and animals alike.
 In this lesson you will learn how to take care of plants, and how plants are used to produce food and medicine.